 Learn how to create your own virtual connection between two machines on top of UDP.
 How to detect connection, filter out packets from other machines and detect disconnection via timeout.

 Learn how to implement your own reliability system on top of UDP using sequence numbers and acks.
-Also presented is a simple flow control system.
+Also presented is a simple congestion avoidance algorithm.

 Explains the techniques used by professional game developers to debug multiplayer games.